-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness We serve English Learners, LTELs, low-income, and foster youth students, many of whom have sustained social and emotional trauma.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: Schoolwide An improved program supports our English learners, LTEL, low-income, foster youth, and students with disabilities.
+Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
+3.2 Action: Social and Emotional Supports Need: We serve English Learners, LTELs, low- income, and foster youth students, many of whom have sustained social and emotional trauma.
 How we address this impacts our Success Rate, which measures graduation, retention and rematriculation.
-The Success Rate is currently 95.24%. social-emotional needs of our English learners, LTELs, low-income, and foster youth students.
-Programs such as our SEL, counseling, support personnel, social workers, professional development, and special programs such as yoga, have a positive impact on our students. that we will stay above 80% each year for all of our English Learners, LTELs, low-income, and foster youths.
-We will also consider inpu Teachers and parents provided feedback indicating that they support the value of student success. from the parents, students Scope: Schoolwide We will continue to provide and improve on these actions and services because we have witnessed success in our English Learners, low-income and foster youth students when their social-emotional needs are carefully considered.
+The Success Rate is currently 95.24%.
+Teachers and parents provided feedback indicating that they support the value of student success.
+Schoolwide We know that the success of our program is connected to student social-emotional health.
+To address this issue, we have trauma-informed practices that have helped address many of the social-emotional needs of our English learners, LTELs, low-income, and foster youth students.
+Programs such as our SEL, counseling, support personnel, social workers, professional development, and special programs such as yoga, have a positive impact on our students.
+This action is provided on an ongoing basis, throughout the school year.
+Staff and teachers are all diligent in watching for signs of trauma and are quick to provide support.
+We will continue to provide and improve on these actions and services because we have witnessed success in our English Learners, low-income and foster youth students when their social-emotional needs are carefully considered.
 However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
-3.3 Action: Access to Transportation Need: We serve English Learners, LTELs, low-income, and foster youth students are To address this issue, we provide a variety of transportation options from metro passes, bus services, and such.
-We will continue to provide this additional service for students because we have seen it improve their access to school and programs.
-We expect that these actions will have a positive impact on the average attendance rate and we will stay above 85% each year for all of our English 95.85%.
-These actions are provided throughout the school year and teachers make sure students have access to transportation.
-This action will have a positive impact on the Learners, LTELs, low-income, and foster youths We will also consider input from the parents, students and teachers.
-Teachers and parents provided feedback indicating that they support the value of supporting student retention. attendance rates of our English learners, LTELs, low-income, and foster youth students.
-English learners, LTEL, low-income, foster youth, and students with disabilities are served by this action.
-Furthermore, because we expect that all students
+We expect that these actions will have a positive impact on the Success Rate of our program and that we will stay above 80% each year for all of our English Learners, LTELs, low-income, and foster youths.
+We will also consider input from the parents, students, and teachers.
+3.3 Action: Access to Transportation Need: To address this issue, we provide a variety of transportation options from metro passes, bus services, and such.
+We will continue to provide this additional service for students because we We expect that these actions will have a positive impact on the average attendance rate and we